 What is a bill of lading in shipping?

-A bill of lading is a legal document that has a few important functions in shipping and logistics.
-It is firstly a contract between the shipper, carrier, and consignee stating which goods are being shipped, where the shipment is coming from and where it’s headed.
+A bill of lading is a legal document that is issued by a carrier to the shipper.
+It contains details about which goods are being shipped, where the shipment is coming from and going to, as well as details of the shipper, carrier, and consignee.

 Why is the bill of lading important?